-The estimated results for net capital flow and net portfolio presented in Table 2 with two different techniques (OLS and Fixed Effects) indicate that Federal Fund Rate plays the most dominant role in shaping the net capital flow and net portfolio compared to other push and pull factors.
-Indeed, our results here are consistent with those of Ahmed & Zlate (2014), Ghosh et al.

-(2014b) and Pagliari and Hannan (2017)who find that global factors such as U.S. interest rate plays a dominant role in shaping capital flows to emerging markets.
+Standard errors in finance panel data sets are biased if estimated through OLS technique (Peterson 2009); therefore, the model should be estimated by other techniques such as Generalized Methods of Moment (GMM) or Fixed Effects (FE) models.
+The estimated results of net capital flow to emerging economies through Fixed Effects model are presented in Table 2.
+Using standardized variables indicate that Federal Funds Rate plays the most dominant role in shaping the net capital flow compared to other push and pull factors.
+Indeed, the results here are consistent with those of Ahmed & Zlate (2014), Ghosh et al. (2017) and Pagliari and Hannan (2017) who find that global factors such as U.S. interest rate plays a dominant role in shaping capital flows to emerging markets.

-Among pull factors, real effective exchange rate and real GDP in the recipient country plays the most important roles in attracting capital flows, indicating the importance of stability of exchange rate and economic growth for capital flows to BRICs.
-The openness also plays an important role and has a positive statistically significant effect on the net capital flow to BRICs, though it is not as important as real effective exchange rate and GDP.
-Interestingly enough, the coefficient for dummy variable is positive and statistically significant, indicating the importance of capital liberalization for net capital and portfolio flows to this group of countries.
-In addition, stock market index in the U.S. economy has a statistically negative impact on capital flow; the higher the stock market index in the U.S. economy, the less capital will flow to emerging markets.
-However, the stock market index in emerging market has a positive significant impact in shaping the net capital flow and portfolios.
+Among pull factors, real effective exchange rate and real GDP in the recipient country plays the most dominant roles in attracting capital flows, indicating the importance of stability of exchange rate and economic growth for capital flows to BRICs.
+The openness also plays an important role and has a positive statistically significant effect on the net capital flow to India and China, but not for Brazil and Russia; the reason might be that the former countries have integrated into the global financial markets more than the latter countries.
+Interestingly enough, the coefficient for liberalization dummy variable is positive and statistically significant for all countries, indicating the importance of capital liberalization for net capital flows to this group of countries.
+In addition, stock market index in the U.S. economy has a statistically negative significant impact on capital flow.
+However, the stock market index in emerging market has a positive significant impact in shaping the net capital flow to India and China, but not Brazil and Russia.
+The reason might be that the former countries have better integrated into the world economy due to stronger financial and trade relationship with western countries.
 In addition, the inflation rate in the U.S. economy is positively associated with capital flow to emerging markets; though the coefficient is relatively small.
-Finally, the oil price does not seem to matter for capital flows to BRICs.
-In sum, all the independent variables together have been able to explain more than 78% of changes in capital flow and net portfolio for the emerging markets.
+Finally, the oil price does not seem to matter for capital flows to BRICs; and the dummy variable for financial crisis have a negative significant impact on capital flows to all emerging countries.
+In sum, all the independent variables together have been able to explain more than 75% of changes in capital flow to BRICs.